FAQ

 • Talk to your supervisor about activity assignments.
 If your ratio is trending low, your supervisor may be able to shift your caseload toward more unrestricted work.

 • Know what counts.
-Direct client assessments, treatment implementation, and behavior plan design are unrestricted.
-Workshops, administrative work, and journal reviews are restricted.
+Assessments, behavior plan design, data analysis, and report writing are unrestricted.
+Running sessions and implementing treatment plans are restricted.
+Workshops, administrative work, and generic journal reviews count toward neither category.
 When in doubt, check our glossary.

 What should I do if my supervisor leaves or I change sites mid-fieldwork?